Private Line (band): Debut album 21st Century Pirates (2004)

 The second single from the debut album carrying the name "1-800-Out-of-Nowhere" was put out in June 2004 and reached #4 in the Finnish single charts.
 The video of the song stayed on MTV's Up North Top10 video chart for 10 weeks.

-In August 2004, 21st Century Pirates was also released in Japan by JVC Victor Entertainment and later the same year in Australia, New Zealand, Italy, Russia, Sweden and Ukraine.
+In September 2004, 21st Century Pirates was also released in Japan by JVC Victor Entertainment and later the same year in Australia, New Zealand, Italy, Russia, Sweden and Ukraine.

 A third single (released December 2004) from the album, called "Already Dead" brought the band more success with another top 5 charting in their native Finland.
 The single release consisted also 3 songs "While God Saves I Destroy", White-Collar Crime, Cheerleaders 6 Dopedealers" live video from Tampere at Tullikamari, Pakkahuone.

 The band toured for the album in various countries, such as Japan, Italy, Spain, England, Germany, Sweden and Russia.
-They supported also acts like Mötley Crüe (2 shows in Helsinki and Turku June 2005), Alice Cooper (in Turin, Italy July 2005), D-A-D (5 shows Scandinavian tour, Stockholm, Gothenburg, Helsinki, Turku, Tampere in October 2005) and Brides of Destruction, a band featuring Nikki Sixx and Tracii Guns, in their hometown Helsinki at the Tavastia Club in June 2004.
+They supported also acts like Mötley Crüe (two shows in Helsinki and Turku, June 2005), Alice Cooper (in Turin, July 2005), D-A-D (five shows Scandinavian tour, Stockholm, Gothenburg, Helsinki, Turku, Tampere in October 2005) and Brides of Destruction, a band featuring Nikki Sixx and Tracii Guns, in their hometown Helsinki at the Tavastia Club in June 2004.

 Evel Knievel Factor (2006)

-From their forthcoming album, Private Line unveiled a new single on May 31, 2006 called "Broken Promised Land".
+From their forthcoming album, Private Line unveiled a new single on 31 May 2006 called "Broken Promised Land".
 The video of the song that was shot in Las Vegas Flamingo Hotel and Nevada desert and was inspired by the Fear and Loathing in Las Vegas movie, featured Finnish porn star and celebrity Rakel Liekki.
 The single reached #4 on the Finnish singles chart.
 The single featured another song from the upcoming album, called "Uniform"'.

 In October 2006 they released a new song entitled "Alive" on their MySpace page and revealed that the new album would be called Evel Knievel Factor.
 The album was released on 1 November, and reached #23 on the Finnish albums chart.

 Evel Knievel Factor-album was also released in Ukraine, Japan by JVC@Victor Entertainment, Russia by Dance Paradise/Soyuz, Brazil, Chile, Argentina in South America by Dynamo Records, Sweden by Playground Scandinavia.